Resources for Authors

 - Romancing the Beat: Story Structure for Romance Novels – by Gwen Hayes – Not sapphic, but inclusive and a must for romance writers

-- Writing the Other: A Practical Guide to Inclusive Fiction by Paula J. Massood
+- Writing the Other: A Practical Guide to Inclusive Fiction by Nisi Shawl and Cynthia Ward.

 ~~~